generative-music/web-recorder/README.md

 ### `record()`

-A function which creates a recording of a given `Piece` and returns an [RxJS Subscribable](https://rxjs-dev.firebaseapp.com/api/index/interface/Subscribable) object that produces one or more [`Blob`] objects containing the recording data.
+The default export of this package is a function which creates a recording of a given `Piece` and returns an [RxJS Subscribable](https://rxjs-dev.firebaseapp.com/api/index/interface/Subscribable) object that produces one or more [`Blob`] objects containing the recording data.

 #### Syntax